vatsalraicha/SnapIt/README.md

 ## Why

 macOS built-in screenshot is limited: no annotation, no scrolling capture, no OCR.
-Third-party tools like Shottr exist but aren't open-source.
 SnapIt fills the gap — a fast, lightweight, zero-dependency screenshot app optimized for Apple Silicon.

 ## What It Does